Genez-io/genezio-documentation/docs/features/http-methods-webhooks.md

 -   The method must return a [`GenezioHttpResponse`](#geneziohttpresponse) object.

 :::info
 Decorators are only supported in TypeScript and JavaScript.
-If you are using any other supported language, you need to specify the method as an HTTP method in the `genezio.yaml` file.
+If you are using any other supported language, you need to specify the method as a HTTP method in the `genezio.yaml` file.
 :::

 <Tabs groupId="languages">